QL Injection and How to Avoid It

 There are several alternatives.
 Each programming language or each developer may use the most comfortable or most convenient one in each case.
 We suggest using the SQL prepared statements, that consist of compiling the query before placing the parameters.
 After that, the parameters are placed, but they cannot modify the query.
 In the case above, we would obtain this result if we programmed it in PHP:

-As you can see, there are many serious errors that can be easily detected and fixed.
+As you can see, many serious errors can be easily detected and fixed.
 A code inspection tool like Kiuwan may help you detect those defects and save a lot of money.

 Security through software discipline